xmtp/XIPs/XIPs/xip-0-purpose-process.md

 There are three major category of XIPs, as well as more specific subcategories:

 - A **Standards Track XIP** describes any changes affecting most or all XMTP implementations, or the interoperability of applications using XMTP.
+  - **Core**: includes proposals for rules and behavior around message relay by nodes, node incentive strategies, and backwards-incompatible changes that require a consensus fork
   - **Network**: includes networking specifications and proposals around how nodes communicate and interoperate
   - **Interface**: includes client API/RPC specifications and improvements to how clients interact with the network
   - **Storage**: includes specifications and proposals for private persistent storage of messages by or on behalf of clients